 Technical Basis: How the Mercator Projection Works

-Any map projection involves transforming the three-dimensional surface of the Earth onto a two-dimensional plane.
+Any map projection involves transforming the three-dimensional surface of the Earth onto a two-dimensional plane, a process that inevitably introduces distortions.
 The Mercator projection is a cylindrical projection: it conceptually wraps a cylinder around the globe, projecting the Earth’s features onto the cylinder’s surface, then unwrapping it into a flat rectangular map.
-Unlike the standard cylindrical projection, however, Mercator introduced a crucial modification: the spacing between lines of latitude is increased toward the poles.
-Mathematically, the vertical scale expands as secant of latitude, thus preserving conformality.
-The result is a map where the equator is the only line where the scale is true; as you move north or south, both linear distances and areas are progressively enlarged.
+Unlike the standard cylindrical projection, however, Mercator introduced a crucial modification: the spacing between lines of latitude increases toward the poles to preserve angles.

 The Role of the Tissot Indicatrix